johnsosoka/site-johnsosoka-com/website/_posts/blog/2024-07-21-unit-testing-llms.md

 why we use a multi-pass evaluation strategy.
 It helps to mitigate the non-deterministic nature of the LLM tasked with evaluating the results.

-### Agentic Evaluation (QA Simulation)
+### Multi-Phase Agent Evaluation (Plan & Test)

-The final strategy that I'll cover in this article is Agentic Evaluation.
-In this scenario, we're going to build something of a QA Engineer.
+The final strategy that I'll cover in this article is Multi-Phase Agent Evaluation.
+With this strategy, instead of performing the same evaluation multiple times, we will instead guide an agent through multiple phases: Planning, Execution & Evaluation.

 We will continue utilizing an LLM to evaluate our `BookingAgent` LLM, which is exposed via the `ChatService`.
 This Agent will be provided a description for the expected behavior of the system, and it will both generate a test plan and execute on that plan.

 The QA Agent will be able to interact with the `BookingAgent` by exposing it as a `@Tool` to the QA agent.
 The QA Agent